 Manuel Eduardo Alcantara (born November 20, 1989) known professionally by his stage name Manny, is a Dominican singer, songwriter, rapper, composer, producer, and engineer.
 He was raised in Lynn, Massachusetts - a city about 10 miles north of Downtown Boston.
 Manny is most known for his "story-telling" lyrics from songs he released on YouTube including, "Fallen Out Of Love", "What Was I Thinkin'", and most notably, "Out My Way."
-Coupled with many more predominantly self-produced and recorded titles, Manny managed to procure 3 million+ views between 2012-2015.
+Coupled with many more predominantly self-produced and recorded titles, Manny managed to procure 3 million+ views and streams.

 Manny was born in Salem, MA.
 His parents, Manuel and Maria, migrated from the Dominican Republic in the early 1970s from Santo Domingo and Moca, respectively.
 His mother worked as a High-School Spanish teacher while his father worked as the Commissioner of the Department of Public Works.

 Manny first showed interest in music at the age of 12 when he began writing raps in his free time.
 At age 14, Manny began learning how to play the piano, program beats, and record full-length songs on his computer.
 He released many raps songs under the pseudonym "Famous" and promoted his work on MySpace.

 At the age of 17, while attending Salem State University, Manny began experimenting with singing, taking vocal lessons and joining the college chorus.
 Subsequently, he changed his artist name to, "Manny".
 He graduated Magna Cum Laude at the age of 21 with a bachelor's degree in Entrepreneurship & Management with a Minor in Music.